 I know, I’m sorry.
 I can hear the rage and fury it might cause some fans, but if I’m absolutely honest, distance has given me perspective on that.
 It was a choice I made for very personal reasons, not for reasons of credibility.
 Am I breaking people’s hearts by saying this?
 I hope not.

-A story is all about creating an illusion that readers can believe in.
-That is the essence of a writer’s job.
-And every time Rowling steps in and says, Oh wait, I should’ve done this instead . . . the illusion is broken.
+To write an enthralling story is to create an illusion—a magic trick—and every time Rowling steps in and says, Oh wait, I should’ve done this instead, the illusion is spoiled.